SheikhSajid/Simple-Blog/README.md

 ## Build Tools:

-- Parcel
+- Parcel.
 Parcel was used instead of Webpack because it provides zero-config support for React, Bundling, Code Splitting, Hot Module Reload, Server-Side Rendering etc.